Digital-Identity-Labs/rasp/README.md

 ### Why is this called "Rasp"?

-This project started life as **R**ails **A**pache **SP** (RASP) but the Ruby on Rails parts have been removed (we're adding Ruby in a derived image now, and keeping Rasp as simple as possible)
+This project started life as **R**ails **A**pache **SP** (RASP) but the Ruby on Rails parts have been removed (we're adding Rails in a derived image now, and keeping Rasp as simple as possible)

 ### Thanks